Band spectrum singularities for Schr\"odinger operators: Spectra of analytic families of operators

-on $L^2_k$ for varying $k$ and generic values of $z \in \RR$.
+on $L^2_k$ for varying $k$ and generic values of $z \in \mathbb{R}$.
 For $z$ close to $0$, we can understand the spectrum of $H_z$ using perturbation theory.
-We rely on analyticity to analyze $H_z$ for $z$ far from $0$.
-One of our primary tools is the following theorem:
+We rely on analyticity to analyze $H_z$ for $z$ far from $0$, and in particular the theory of {\it holomorphic families of operators of type (A)}, which we briefly review following the work of \cite{kato}.